 The Department of Public Safety (DPS) provides uniformed security officers on campus, along with telecommunications staff who are available by phone, at all times of the day and night.
 Department members regularly patrol campus on foot and in cruisers, and they respond to emergencies.
-Public Safety reports to the Vice President of Administration and Chief Risk Officer.
+Public Safety reports to the Executive Vice President, Finance and Administration.
 Public Safety Officers do not act in the capacity of sworn law enforcement and don't have the power to make arrests but work closely with local law-enforcement agencies when necessary and appropriate.
 Public Safety Officers have the authority to stop individuals on campus and to request identification.
 They also can issue parking tickets and notices against trespass.
 The Department of Public Safety's Parking Services can be contacted by phone at 802.443.5625 or email at parking@middlebury.edu.
-During COVID protocols, the lobby was closed.
-At present, any protocols for the lobby are posted at the door to Public Safety.
-There is a public phone at the front entrance of the building.
-The department's staff includes the Director of Public Safety, two Associate Directors of Public Safety, a Telecommunications Manager and Technical Support Specialist, three Full-Time Sergeants, a part-time Investigator, a part-time Special Projects Position, an Administrative Assistant, full-time Patrol Officers, and Telecommunications Staff.
+The Department of Public Safety is located at 125 South Main Street, Middlebury VT, 05753.
+When people arrive in the lobby use the phone to contact the telecommunications desk by dialing 802.443.5133 and then click on the send button.
+There is also an emergency phone located at the entrance that will ring directly to the dispatcher.
+The department's staff includes the Associate Vice President of Safety, Associate Director of Public Safety, an Assistant Director of Dispatch Operations, a Lieutenant, three Full-Time Sergeants, a part-time Investigator, an Operations Manager, full-time Patrol Officers, and Telecommunications Staff.
 Middlebury Public Safety also utilizes on-call special-events staff and contracted security services when needed.